Leaf muntjac

 The leaf muntjac, leaf deer or Putao muntjac (Muntiacus putaoensis) is a small species of muntjac.
 It was documented in 1997 by biologist Alan Rabinowitz during his field study in the isolated Nogmung Township in Myanmar.
 Rabinowitz discovered the species by examining the small carcass of a deer that he initially believed was the juvenile of another species; however, it proved to be the carcass of an adult female.
 He managed to obtain specimens, from which DNA analysis revealed a new cervid species.
 Local hunters knew of the species and called it the leaf deer because its body could be completely wrapped by a single large leaf.
 It is found in Myanmar and India.

 Distribution and habitat

 The leaf muntjac is uniquely found in dense forests of Myanmar, in the Hukawng Valley region to the Northeast of Putao, hence its scientific epithet, and to the south of the Nam Tamai branch of the Mai Hka River.
-It is found at an altitude of 450 to 600 m — the transition zone between tropical forests and temperate ones.
-Its existence in India was first reported from Lohit district in eastern Arunachal Pradesh In 2002, it was reported also to exist in Namdapha Tiger Reserve, also in eastern Arunachal Pradesh, India.
+It is found at an altitude of 450 to 600 m; the transition zone between tropical forests and temperate ones.
+Its existence in India was first reported from the Lohit district in eastern Arunachal Pradesh In 2002, it was reported also to exist in Namdapha Tiger Reserve, also in eastern Arunachal Pradesh, India.
 It has also been noted from the Lohit and Changlang region and near Noklak in Nagaland.
 It probably inhabits suitable habitat over the entire junction of the Pātkai Bum and the Kumon Taungdan ranges.
 In 2008 and 2009, its presence was reported in several new areas of Arunachal Pradesh.